tylerfouch/Modeling-NYC-Transit-Demand/README.md

 ## Results

-### Insights
+### Findings
 - Increased service frequency is strongly correlated with greater ridership.
 The regression results indicate that a 1% increase in frequency at a station is associated with a ~0.79% increase in ridership.
 However, this isn't purely causal.
-Increasing service to a station will most likely boost ridership due to the convenience factor, but at the same time, a station might be allocated more service because of *other* factors that boost ridership.
+Increasing service to a station will likely boost ridership due to the convenience factor, but at the same time, a station might be allocated more service because of *other* factors that boost ridership.
 - Ridership tapers off sharply as distance from Midtown Manhattan increases.
 - Greater job concentration boosts ridership.
 The regression results indicate that a 10% increase in job density is associated with a ~1% increase in ridership.
 - ADA-accessible stations tend to have greater ridership.
-However, because the MTA has historically focused on significant and high-ridership stations for accessibility retrofit projects, there is most likely a weak causal relationship.
+However, because the MTA has historically focused on important and high-ridership stations for accessibility retrofit projects, there is not strong causality.
 - Terminal stations have ~57.5% greater ridership than equivalent non-terminal stations.
-These stations are often major multi-modal transfer points and collect riders from a far greater catchment area than the typical rapid transit station, leading to increased ridership.
+These stations are often major multi-modal transfer points, collecting riders from a far greater catchment area than the typical rapid transit station, leading to increased ridership.
-- Commuter-categorized stations see ~30x greater ridership than equivalent non-commuter stations.
+- Commuter-categorized stations see ~30 times greater ridership than equivalent non-commuter stations.
 These stations, which serve as transfer points between rapid transit and commuter-oriented modes (like the LIRR, Metro-North, and NJ Transit), are regional hubs and act as gateways to New York City and its rapid transit system.
-They draw in riders from wide swaths of the metropolitan area, resulting in massive ridership numbers.
+They draw in riders from wide swaths of the metropolitan area (and even the country via regional and long-distance Amtrak services), resulting in massive ridership numbers.
 - The effect of population density in the area surrounding a station—while statistically significant—is less substantial than expected.

 ### Plots